 5.3 Regulatory alignment and AI governance

-Industry studies show AI in facilities management can reduce unplanned downtime by about 30% and extend asset life by 25% in many cases.1Ai In The Facilities Industry Statistics: Market Data Report 2026
+Industry studies show AI in facilities management can reduce unplanned downtime by about 30% and extend asset life by 25% in many cases.[1]

 As AI takes on decision-making-reassigning tasks or tuning building systems-organizations must: